-To prevent injury or death from the improper or unsafe operation of the machine:
+To prevent injury or death from improper or unsafe machine operation:

 - Read the operator's manual and follow all safety instructions.
-If you do not have a manual, obtain one from your Dealer. - Do NOT allow untrained persons to operate the machine. - Review these safety instructions with all machine Operators every year. - Ensure that all safety signs are installed and are legible. - Make certain that bystanders are clear of the header before starting the engine and during operation of the header. - Keep riders off of the machine. - Keep all shields in place.
-Stay clear of moving parts. - Disengage the header drive, put the transmission into Neutral, and wait for all movement to stop before leaving the operator's position. - Stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging the machine. - Before servicing a header in the raised position, engage the windrower's cylinder safety props. - Display a slow-moving vehicle emblem and activate the header's warning lights when operating the header on roadways (unless these actions are prohibited by law).
+If you do not have a manual, obtain one from your Dealer. - Do NOT allow untrained persons to operate the machine. - Review safety instructions with all Operators every year. - Ensure that all safety signs are installed and legible. - Make certain everyone is clear of machine before starting engine and during operation. - Keep riders off the machine. - Keep all shields in place and stay clear of moving parts. - Disengage header drive, put transmission in Neutral, and wait for all movement to stop before leaving operator's position. - Stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging machine. - Engage safety props to prevent lowering of raised unit before servicing in the raised position. - Use slow moving vehicle emblem and flashing warning lights when operating on roadways unless prohibited by law.